Steve Bain

 Wealth – the idea here is that spending reacts less to changes in income if they are seen as temporary, and more to people’s idea of what their long-term income is likely to be.
 This is the permanent income hypothesis, and whilst it is difficult to estimate directly what level of income people will perceive themselves to have in future years, their wealth might serve as a proxy.

-Clearly, in a liquidity trap, money supply growth alone is unlikely to cause significant inflation, but it remains to be seen how long the trap will remain.
 If the trap exists because interest rates are so low that the banking sector is reluctant to make risky loans for little return, then what happens if the central banks start to raise interest rates - will we see a surge of new lending given the very large growth in base money already created by the central banks?
-If so then recent falls in velocity might be reversed, with huge pressure on prices to rise as predicted by quantity theory.
+If so then recent falls in velocity might be reversed, with huge pressure on prices to rise as predicted by the quantity theory of money.

 Sources: